Hypothyroidism: Symptoms, Causes & Treatment

 • Medical history: If you have had any thyroid surgery or thyroid treatment, this may have an impact on the functional ability of your thyroid gland

-• Physical examination: The thyroid specialists will examine your thyroid gland and look for hypothyroidism symptoms such as dry skin and hair, hoarse voice, droopy eyelids, swollen face or a slower heart rate.
+• Physical examination: The thyroid specialists will examine your thyroid gland and look for symptoms of hypothyroidism, such as dry skin and hair, hoarse voice, droopy eyelids, swollen face, or a slower heart rate.

 • Blood tests (thyroid function test, TFTs), including: